 \section{Abstract}

-We suggest that fast-rising blue optical transients (FBOTs), and the brightest event of the class AT2018cow, result from electron-capture collapse following a merger of a massive ONeMg white dwarf (WD) with another WD.
-Two distinct evolutionary channels lead to the disruption of the less massive WD during the merger and formation of a shell burning non-degenerate star incorporating the ONeMg core.
+We suggest that fast-rising blue optical transients (FBOTs) and the brightest event of the class AT2018cow result from an electron-capture collapse to a \NS\ following a merger of a massive ONeMg white dwarf (WD) with another WD.
+Two distinct evolutionary channels lead to the disruption of the less massive WD during the merger and the formation of a shell burning non-degenerate star incorporating the ONeMg core.
 During the shell burning stage a large fraction of the envelope is lost to the wind, while mass and angular momentum are added to the core.
 As a result, the electron-capture collapse occurs with a small envelope mass, after $\sim 10^2-10^4$ years.
 During the formation of a neutron star as little as $\sim 10^{-2} M_\odot $ of the material is ejected at the bounce-off with mildly relativistic velocities and total energy $\sim$ few $ 10^{50}$ ergs.
-This ejecta becomes optically thin on time scales of days - this is the FBOT.
-During the collapse the neutron star is spun up and magnetic field is amplified.
+This ejecta becomes optically thin on a time scale of days - this is the FBOT.
+During the collapse, the neutron star is spun up and magnetic field is amplified.
 The ensuing fast magnetically-dominated relativistic wind from the newly formed neutron star shocks against the ejecta, and later against the wind.
-The radiation-dominated forward shock produces the long-lasting optical afterglow, while the termination shock of the relativistic wind produces the high energy emission in a Pulsar Wind Nebulae-like manner.
-The late X-ray variability is akin to magnetically-driven Crab flares (and possibly late GRB flares).
-If the secondary WD was of the DA type - the most frequent - the wind will have hydrogen, of the order of $10^{-4} M_\odot$: this explains appearance of hydrogen late in the afterglow spectrum.
-The model explains many of the puzzling properties of FBOTs/AT2018cow: host galaxies, fast and light anisotropic ejecta producing bright optical peak, afterglow high energy emission of similar luminosity to optical, hard X-ray and infra-red features, presence of dense wind environment, late powerful radio emission.
+The radiation-dominated forward shock produces the long-lasting optical afterglow, while the termination shock of the relativistic wind produces the high energy emission in a manner similar to Pulsar Wind Nebulae.
+If the secondary WD was of the DA type, the wind will likely have $\sim 10^{-4} M_\odot$ of hydrogen; this explains the appearance of hydrogen late in the afterglow spectrum.
+The model explains many of the puzzling properties of FBOTs/AT2018cow: host galaxies, a fast and light anisotropic ejecta producing a bright optical peak, afterglow high energy emission of similar luminosity to the optical, and late infra-red features.